 Why Major in Mathematics?

-Computer science majors are highly desired for the skill set that they develop through the major, but what about a mathematics major?
 There are many employers that look to hire mathematics majors, since mathematics majors are known for their step-by-step problem-solving skills and their critical thinking skills.
 A small selection of non-teaching jobs that a mathematics major might pursue include: actuary, budget analyst, market research analyst, technical writer, operations research analyst, statistician, cryptologist, investment analyst, inventory strategist, and computer scientist.
 In fact, many companies with open positions that have the word "analyst" in the title would love to hire a mathematics major due to their strong analytical skills.
+You can find out more about all of our degree programs in the Mathematical and Statistical Sciences brochure.
 To see many more possibilities, browse the links below.

 Here at Marquette, if you are looking for a non-teaching job, we highly encourage you to take classes in business/economics/accounting to go with your mathematics major.
 We have a set of recommendations for students interested in actuarial science.
 Another fantastic opportunity is the 5-year combined BS/MBA program.